While nutritional yeast is a valuable addition to many diets, there may be some side effects associated with using it as

 It has a savory, cheesy flavor and can easily be added to a number of different meals and snacks.

 Although nutritional yeast is generally safe for most people, it may cause adverse reactions in sensitive individuals.

 In large doses, it can cause digestive discomfort or facial flushing due to its high-fiber and niacin content, respectively.

-Nutritional yeast may also contain tyramine and MSG, which can trigger headaches in some individuals.
+Nutritional yeast may also contain tyramine, which may trigger headaches in some individuals.

 It’s best to introduce nutritional yeast slowly into your diet and stick to lower doses of supplements to minimize unwanted side effects.